 Mission Control Center Tour

-Visit the iconic Christopher C. Kraft Mission Control and enter the historic Mission Operations Control Room (MOCR-2) from which NASA led Gemini and Apollo missions, including the momentous first lunar landing mission as well as early space shuttle missions.
+Visit the iconic Christopher C. Kraft Mission Control and discover the Apollo Mission Control Center from which NASA led Gemini and Apollo missions, including the momentous first lunar landing mission as well as early space shuttle missions.

 During some weekends and holidays, tour the current Mission Control where flight controllers monitor activities on the International Space Station.

 Tour schedules and details

 Please note that during peak seasons the NASA Tram Tour experience may differ and departure times may vary seasonally.

 A free timed ticket is required to visit Apollo Mission Control Center.
 Guests can get a timed ticket the day of their visit at the ticket booths, ticket kiosks and the Guest Services Desk.
 Timed tickets are available on a first-come, first-served basis.
 Apollo Mission Control Center tours depart from the left queue at the NASA Tram Tour boarding area.
 The other tram tours do not require a timed ticket.

 The last tour departs two hours prior to the center closing.
 Click here to view our seasonal hours.